Yoooi0/MultiFunPlayer/README.md

 # Features

-* One of the first multi axis funscript players
 * Supports [DeoVR](https://deovr.com/), [MPV](https://mpv.io/), [HereSphere](https://store.steampowered.com/app/1234730/HereSphere/) and [Whirligig](http://whirligig.xyz/) video players
+* Supports [buttplug.io](https://buttplug.io), network TCP/UDP, namedpipes and serial output
-* Auto detection and connection to any supported running video player
+* Auto detection and connection to any supported video player and output
+* Supports multiple concurrent outputs
 * Real time script smoothing using pchip or makima interpolation
 * Auto-home feature which when video is paused moves axis to its default value after some delay
 * Supports local, DLNA, web and unc video paths
-* Ability to output to [buttplug.io](https://buttplug.io), Network TCP/UDP, Namedpipes and Serial
 * Soft start sync feature to prevent unwanted motion
 * Script libraries to organize funscripts in different folders and load funscripts not located next to the video file
 * Ability to link unscripted axis to a different one with optional random motion